 On average, car batteries last between 2 and 5 years.
 One of the most important factors that affects how long a car battery will last is the weather.
 A running engine under the hood is already producing high levels of heat.
 Throw in a scorching hot day and you have a severe drain on your car battery, which can lead to an increased chance of a dead battery if you don’t take proper summer driving precautions.

-Within 24 hours of driving in hot weather, a car battery will begin to discharge.
-That’s why the average car battery life in hotter regions is about 2 and a half years, compared to almost 4 and a half years in colder regions.
+Warm weather can cause fluid in car batteries to evaporate, damaging the internal structure of the battery.
+That’s why average battery life is shorter in warmer climates.
 So when estimating how long your car battery life will last, consider the climate you will do most of your driving in.

 Regardless of the temperature you drive in, properly taking care of your car battery can help keep it running.
-Check out the 7 tips below on extending the life of your car battery:
+Check out the seven tips below on extending the life of your car battery:

 1. Limit Short Rides